SionBayliss/PIRATE/README.md

 ```
 PIRATE -i /path/to/gff/files/ -s "90,91,92,93,94,95" -k "--cd-step 1 --cd-low 95"
 ```
 Create a pangenome for a collection of highly similar genomes.
 Initially only cluster using cdhit at 100% (-cdl) over a range of high thresholds (-s).
-Use a stringent homology e-value cutoff (-e) and exclude hits that do not have HSPs that are greater than 50% of the length of the query or input sequence (--hsp_prop)
+Use a stringent homology e-value cutoff (-e).
+Exclude HSPs (hits) where the query/subject sequence length is less than 50% of the sequence length of the subject/query (--hsp-len).
+This final setting is useful for seperating related gene families of genes containing conserved domains/sequences.
 ```
-PIRATE -i /path/to/gff/files/ -s "95,96,97,98,99,100" -k "--cd-low 100 --e 1E-12 --hsp_prop 0.5"
+PIRATE -i /path/to/gff/files/ -s "95,96,97,98,99,100" -k "--cd-low 100 --e 1E-12 --hsp-len 0.5"
 ```
 A complicated one.
 Create a pangenome including a range of sequence features (-f), using nucleotide sequence homology (implied by non-CDS features), over a closely related range of % identity thresholds (-s), using a lower cut-off for cd-hit (-k and -cdl), stringent homology parameters (-k and -e).
 Finally, align all sequence features (-a) and produce R plots (-r).
 ```